 I like to watch the Amazing Race.
 It’s one of my favorite shows.
 With each new episode the show’s producers must find interesting and compelling new challenges for the race’s contestants, tests of grit and fortitude that have included everything from diving off a 30-foot platform into frigid water to eating a live octopus.

-I particularly enjoy those challenges that reflect the culture of the country the contestants are in.
+I particularly like those challenges that reflect the culture of the country the contestants are in.
 For example, when they were in Athens, Greece, birthplace of the Olympics, they had to compete in Olympic events, in Russia they had to drive snowplows, in India they had to race elephants.

-In Season 8 the teams traveled to South Carolina and took part in something I had never seen before but which struck me as utterly consistent with people and culture of that region: mud bogging.
+In Season 8 the teams traveled to South Carolina and took part in something I had never heard of before but which struck me as utterly consistent with people and culture of that region: mud bogging.
 As soon as I saw it I thought, I gotta get me some of that.

 How to Destroy a $10,000 Vehicle

 Mud bogging, to put it concisely, is driving a motorized vehicle through a mud pit and trying not to get stuck.
 A good mud bog will mire a vehicle in muck up to the frame and require such a delicate touch at steering and acceleration that only the most skillful driver can make it through.